nbdd0121/norlit-libc/README.rst

 Summary
 =======

+norlit-libc is a C library for x86 and x64.

 norlit-libc is designed to conform to ISO C standard as well as those defined POSIX standard in the standard headers. norlit-libc do not intend to support other POSIX-specific headers, but may create stubs